-UPDATE 3-Turkish markets weaken as Ankara nears conflict in Syria
+UPDATE 4-Turkish assets weaken on Syria tensions, state meddling in FX market

-ISTANBUL, Feb 20 (Reuters) - The Turkish lira, shares and bonds all weakened on Thursday as investors fretted over rising tensions in Syria’s Idlib region where Ankara is edging closer to military confrontation.
+ISTANBUL/LONDON, Feb 20 (Reuters) - The Turkish lira, shares and bonds all weakened on Thursday as investors fretted over rising tensions in Syria’s Idlib region and the fallout from state interventions in the currency market.

-The lira stood at 6.0981 against the dollar at 1425 GMT, compared with a close of 6.0845 on Wednesday.
+The lira stood at 6.1052 against the dollar at 1618 GMT, compared to its close of 6.0845 on Wednesday.
 It is currently at its weakest levels in regular trade since last May.

 The currency - which remains somewhat fragile after a crisis in 2018 briefly halved its value - has fallen in seven of the last ten trading days.